-When possible, the Jenkins Center will also offer medical or dental care to the low income from a mobile clinic.
+- When possible, the Jenkins Center will also offer medical or dental care to the low income from a mobile clinic.
 Other assistance from the center can include free food, or even holiday items, from a pantry.
 The staff from the organization can also help clients sign up for public aid, such as food stamps, SSI disability, or Medicaid.
 Read more Ada Jenkins Center.

-Emergency rent and deposit assistance is available in Iredell County, when funds allow.
+Emergency rent and security deposit assistance is available in Iredell County, when funds allow.
 There are a few non-profits that can either help families apply for financial aid, or they may have their own money available for paying a portion of back rent.
 Other services for tenants as well as the vulnerable such as single parents range from eviction prevention advice to assistance to pay for security deposits on low income apartments.
-Read rent help in Iredell County.
+Read more on rent help in Iredell County.

-Locate food banks and soup kitchens - In an effort to prevent hunger, there are churches and other organizations that operate pantries in the county, including the city of Statesville.
+Locate free food banks and soup kitchens - In an effort to prevent hunger, there are churches and other organizations that operate pantries in the county, including the city of Statesville.
 Many low income families and those on the verge of poverty benefit from these resources.